maildev/maildev/docs/api.md

 **setAutoRelayMode(enabled, rules)** - If relay configured, this will auto relay/send emails received to it's "to" address.
 The rules allows to filters the emails to send.

+### Event methods

+**on('new', callback)** - Event called when a new email is received.
+Callback receives single mail object.

+**once('new', callback)** - Add a one time event called when a new email is received.
+Callback receives single mail object.

+**off('new', callback)** - Alias for removeListener()

+**prependListener('new', callback)** - Event called when a new email is received.
+Callback receives single mail object.
+Add the listener to the beginning of the listeners array.

+**prependOnceListener('new', callback)** - Add a one time event called when a new email is received.
+Callback receives single mail object.
+Add the listener to the beginning of the listeners array.

+**removeListener('new', callback)** - Remove the previously added event listener (at most once).

+**removeAllListeners('new')** - Removes all listeners, or those of the specified eventName.